For everyone’s safety, students and staff must not attend school if they are sick, even if symptoms resemble a mild cold.

 - If testing is recommended, please take your child for testing and keep them home from school until the test result is received.

-- If the test result is negative for COVID-19, but your child still has symptoms of illness, please keep them home until symptoms have been improving for 24 hours (or 48 hours in the case of vomiting or diarrhea).
+- If the test result is negative for COVID-19, but your child still has symptoms of illness, please keep them home until symptoms have been improving for 24 hours.

 - If the test result is positive for COVID-19, Public Health will be in regular contact with you and will inform you when your child can return to school.

-- If testing is not recommended because your primary health care provider has diagnosed that the symptoms are not due to COVID-19, please keep your child until symptoms have been improving for 24 hours (or 48 hours in the case of vomiting or diarrhea).
-Please note: this means that your child cannot attend school tomorrow.
+- If testing is not recommended because your primary health care provider has diagnosed that the symptoms are not due to COVID-19, please keep your child until symptoms have been improving for 24 hours.

-- If your child has NOT been diagnosed with an illness other than COVID-19, and/or is recommended for testing for COVID-19, but does not get tested, they must self-isolate for a minimum of 14 days from the time their symptoms started.
-They cannot attend school during this 14-day period.
+- If your child has NOT been diagnosed with an illness other than COVID-19, and/or is recommended for testing for COVID-19, but does not get tested, they must self-isolate for a minimum of 10 days from the time their symptoms started.
+They cannot attend school during this 10-day period.